danniel1205/tech-notes/general-knowledge-base/distributed-consensus/raft-distributed-consensus.md

 - Each server gives one vote per term

-Election liveness: Some candidate must eventually becomes a leader
+Election liveness: Some candidate must eventually become a leader

 - Each server choose `electionTimeout` randomly between [t, 2t]